 In 2019, RespectAbility formally partnered with the Los Angeles Area Chamber of Commerce (L.A.
 Chamber) and the City of Los Angeles Department on Disability (DOD).
 This effort was designed to increase employment opportunities for Angelenos living with a wide range of disabilities.
 In 2020, RespectAbility, The Los Angeles City Department of Disability, UNITE-LA and Fiesta Educativa released the Finding a Job as a Person With a Disability in Los Angeles toolkit, which offers pathways forward and advice for Angelenos in many different stages of life.

 The disability community lives by the motto “Nothing about us, without us.”
 We must have a seat at any decision-making table that affects us – which is every table, as disability cuts across all other demographics.
 Those with lived experience know the solutions that work and must be part of the decision-making process.
 As such, we are actively looking for new partners and new organizations to join our work in California.
 Want to get involved?
-Contact Nelly Nieblas, Manager of Policy, Advocacy and Engagement, at NellyN@RespectAbility.org for more information.
+Contact Nelly Nieblas, State and Federal Policy Associate, at NellyN@RespectAbility.org for more information.

 RespectAbility is dedicated to advancing opportunities for people with disabilities through best practices, model programs and systems advocacy.
 Key to each of those priorities is understanding the gaps that exist between programs, providers and professionals in communities across the country.
 Now, we are pleased to announce a brand-new effort focused on New York City’s workforce system.
 Thanks to an investment from the New York Community Trust, RespectAbility will directly support workforce providers as they learn to better serve job seekers with disabilities.